-Care in the post-treatment phase is driven by predicted risks (e.g. the risk of recurrence, developing late effects of treatment and psychological issues) as well as individual clinical and supportive care needs.
-It is important that post-treatment care is based on evidence and is consistent with guidelines.
+Care in the initial follow-up phase is driven by predicted risks (e.g. the risk of relapse or progression, developing late effects of treatment and psychological issues) as well as individual clinical and supportive care needs.
+It is important that follow-up care is based on evidence and is consistent with guidelines.
 Not all people will require ongoing tests or clinical review and may be discharged to general practice follow-up.

-The lead clinician should discuss (and general practitioner reinforce) options for follow-up at the start and end of treatment.
+The lead clinician should discuss (and general practitioner reinforce) options for follow-up.
 It is critical for optimal aftercare that the designated member of the treatment team educates the patient about the symptoms of recurrence.